Inference for Matched Tuples and Fully Blocked Factorial Designs: Main Results

 which no longer requires averaging over the product of outcomes of units in adjacent blocks.
 The following theorem establishes the consistency of $\tilde \rho_n(d, d)$, where importantly we note that Assumption \ref{as:close-4}, which maintains that adjacent blocks be ``close", is no longer required.
 It is then straightforward to show the consistency of the corresponding variance estimator for $\hat \Delta_{\nu, n}$ constructed by replacing $\hat{\rho}_n(d,d)$ in $\hat{\mathbb V}_n$ with $\tilde \rho_n(d, d)$.

 \begin{theorem} Suppose $Q$ satisfies Assumption \ref{as:Q} and the treatment assignment mechanism satisfies Assumptions \ref{as:D-replicate}--\ref{as:close-replicate}.
 Then,

 \end{theorem}

 We remark that Theorems \ref{thm:main_delta}--\ref{thm:V_const} and Theorems \ref{thm:replicate-delta}--\ref{thm:replicate-rho}, yielding identical conclusions, do not allow us to effectively compare the properties of the standard matched tuples design and matched tuples with replicates.
 In order to compare these designs, we evaluate their finite sample properties via simulation in Section \ref{sec:sims}.
 There, we find that the mean squared error of $\hat{\Delta}_{\nu,n}$ under the replicate design is typically larger than under the standard non-replicate design.
 However, we also find that the rejection probabilities of our proposed tests under the replicate design are much closer to the nominal level relative to the non-replicate design, which can sometimes exhibit rejection probabilities strictly smaller than the nominal level when matching on multiple covariates.
 As a result, the replicate design is sometimes able to achieve better power relative to the non-replicate design.
 We emphasize, however, that our current asymptotic framework is not precise enough to capture these differences.
-As a consequence, we leave a detailed theoretical comparison of these two designs to future work.
+One possible conjecture is that since replicate designs could be thought of as convex combinations of matched tuples designs \citep[see Lemma 2 in][] {bai2022optimality}, it is as if we are averaging over multiple matched tuples designs when we estimate the limiting variance.
+However, we leave a detailed theoretical comparison of these two designs to future work.